 No matter what size your collection, there are wine storage systems to suit every need and space, from small countertop wine refrigerators to custom walk-in wine cellars.

 And don’t forget to make friends with your knowledgeable wine merchant.
 They’ll be more than happy to point you in the right direction for your palate and advise you on what to open now and what to save for later.
+If you are expecting guests who are more a fan of wine cocktails, stock up on festive martini glasses as well.

 If you’re wondering when a particular bottle in your collection will “peak,” you can also turn to resources like CellarTracker for tasting notes and reviews from other wine lovers and experts.
 If someone else opened a bottle too soon or waited too long, you can avoid making the same mistake they did.